 Small businesses are the backbone of our economy..
 Small businesses create more job opportunities.
 While every business aspires to be like Tata or Adani, you have to realize that even they started off as small businesses and then grew into what they are today.

 So, what are small businesses?
 What is their state in the country today?
-How can these businesses get funding?
+How can these get small business funding?
 And what are the challenges they face?
 You will have answers to all these questions by the end of this article.

 What are Small Businesses?